hylang/hy/README.md

 --user hy`.
 Then you can start an interactive read-eval-print loop (REPL) with the command `hy`, or run a Hy program with `hy myprogram.hy`.

-Hy is tested on all released and currently maintained versions of CPython (on Linux, Windows, and Mac OS), and on recent versions of PyPy and Pyodide.

 * [The Hy homepage](http://hylang.org)
 * [Try Hy with a web console](http://hylang.org/try-hy)